openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       The function specified by this variable returns a "True" or "False" depending on whether the dependency needs to be met.

-   :term:`BB_SETSCENE_VERIFY_FUNCTION2`
-      Specifies a function to call that verifies the list of planned task execution before the main task execution happens.
-The function is called once BitBake has a list of setscene tasks that have run and either succeeded or failed.

-      The function allows for a task list check to see if they make sense.
-      Even if BitBake was planning to skip a task, the returned value of the function can force BitBake to run the task, which is necessary under certain metadata defined circumstances.

    :term:`BB_SIGNATURE_EXCLUDE_FLAGS`
       Lists variable flags (varflags) that can be safely excluded from checksum and dependency data for keys in the datastore.
 When